How did the Island Corridor Foundation (ICF) obtain the Railway from CPR?

 No it does not.
 According to the 1994 Supreme Court case between British Columbia (Attorney General) v.
 Canada (Attorney General) on whether Canada owes BC constitutional obligation to ensure operation of rail service between Victoria and Nanaimo the ruling was that “Canada does not owe a constitutional obligation to British Columbia in respect of the operation of the Victoria to Nanaimo Vancouver Island rail line.”
-Report 1994 [2SCR 41]
+Supreme Court of Canada Report 1994 [2SCR 41]

 What is the financial situation of the ICF?